fluidattacks/makes/README.md

       It overrides the one specified
       in the [AWS Batch][AWS_BATCH] job definition.
       Additional arguments can be propagated when running this module output.
-    - environment (`listOf str`): Optional.
-      Name of the environment variables
-      whose names and values should be copied from the machine running Makes to the machine on [AWS Batch][AWS_BATCH] running the job.
-      Defaults to `[ ]`.
     - definition (`str`):
       Name of the [AWS Batch][AWS_BATCH] job definition that we will use as base for submitting the job.